-- In Industrial, total sales increased 6.9 percent, or 3.9 percent on an organic local currency basis, with organic sales growth in abrasives, automotive and aerospace solutions, industrial adhesives and tapes, automotive aftermarket, and separation and purification.
+- In Industrial, total sales increased 8.0 percent, or 5.2 percent on an organic local currency basis, with organic sales growth in abrasives, automotive and aerospace solutions, industrial adhesives and tapes, automotive aftermarket, and separation and purification.
 Organic sales declined in advanced materials.
-Operating income margins were 19.4 percent, down 2.5 percentage points, with the decline driven by incremental strategic investments and a fourth quarter 2016 gain on sale of the temporary protective films business. - In Safety and Graphics, total sales increased 15.0 percent, or 10.7 percent on an organic local currency basis.
+Operating income margins were 19.6 percent, down 1.9 percentage points, with the decline driven by incremental strategic investments and a fourth quarter 2016 gain on sale of the temporary protective films business. - In Safety and Graphics, total sales increased 15.2 percent, or 11.0 percent on an organic local currency basis.
 Organic sales grew in all businesses, led by personal safety, roofing granules, and transportation safety.

-Operating income margins were 26.3 percent, up 6.1 percentage points, with 2.4 percentage points of this increase driven by divestitures, partially offset by acquisitions and incremental strategic investments. - In Health Care, total sales increased 6.0 percent, or 3.1 percent on an organic local currency sales basis.
+- Operating income margins were 25.9 percent, up 6.3 percentage points, with 2.4 percentage points of this increase driven by divestitures, partially offset by acquisitions and incremental strategic investments. - In Health Care, total sales increased 6.0 percent, or 3.2 percent on an organic local currency sales basis.
 Organic sales grew in food safety, health information systems, medical consumables, and oral care.
 Organic sales declined in drug delivery systems.
-Operating income margins were 31.5 percent, up 1.8 percentage points. - In Electronics and Energy, total sales increased 12.5 percent, or 11.0 percent on an organic local currency basis.
+Operating income margins were 31.0 percent, up 2.1 percentage points. - In Electronics and Energy, total sales increased 12.2 percent, or 10.7 percent on an organic local currency basis.
 Electronics-related organic sales increased 14 percent, with growth in both electronics materials solutions and display materials and systems.
 Energy-related organic sales increased 4 percent as growth in electrical markets was partially offset by declines in telecommunications markets.
-Operating income margins were 25.2 percent, down 2.5 percentage points.
-The fourth quarter 2016 gain on sale of intellectual property and fourth quarter 2017 incremental strategic investments negatively impacted operating income margins by 3.3 percentage points.

-• In Consumer, total sales increased 7.3 percent, or 5.4 percent on an organic local currency basis.
-Organic sales grew in consumer health care, home improvement, and stationery and office, while sales in home care were flat.
-Operating income margins were 22.9 percent, up 2.0 percentage points
+Operating income margins were 26.0 percent, down 2.2 percentage points.
+The fourth quarter 2016 gain on sale of intellectual property and fourth quarter 2017 incremental strategic investments negatively impacted operating income margins by 3.1 percentage points. - In Consumer, total sales increased 8.4 percent, or 6.6 percent on an organic local currency basis.
+Organic sales grew in all businesses, led by consumer health care, home improvement, and stationery and office.
+Operating income margins were 22.4 percent, up 2.2 percentage points.